• Home

 Easy Meal Plan

 My husband can make a meal out of baked beans, but most other humans prefer to have the beans as a side to the main course.
 When served as a main meal, serve with French bread, saltine crackers, or Mexican Cornbread.
-As a side dish, baked beans are fantastic with oven baked brats, juicy steaks, or grilled salmon.
+As a side dish, baked beans are fantastic with oven baked brats, juicy steaks, or Easy Grilled Salmon with BBQ Sauce.

 Storing and Reheating